HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 **2019 Shanghai College Students' Innovative Training Program:**
 **"Library Seats Management System based on Case Segmentation"**
 I was the team leader and the main coder throughout the program.
 We used Mask-RCNN algorithm to solve the seat finding problem during college libraries' peak seasons.
-By analyzing the pictures captured by the cameras pre-installed in the libraries, the number and the positons of available seats can be presented to students automatically through a mobile phone app.
+By analyzing the pictures captured by the cameras pre-installed in the libraries, the number and the positons of available seats can be presented to students automatically through a mobile phone application.